The Addams Family (2019 film)

-The Addams Family is a 2019 animated supernatural comedy film based on the characters from the cartoon created by Charles Addams.
+The Addams Family is a 2019 animated supernatural comedy film based on the comic strip characters created by Charles Addams.
 It was directed by Conrad Vernon and Greg Tiernan, and written by Matt Lieberman.
 The film stars the voices of Oscar Isaac, Charlize Theron, Chloë Grace Moretz, Finn Wolfhard, Nick Kroll, Snoop Dogg, Bette Midler, and Allison Janney.

-The film was theatrically released in the United States and in Canada by United Artists Releasing on October 11, 2019.
-It received mixed reviews from critics, and grossed $203 million against a $24 million budget.
+The film was theatrically released by United Artists Releasing in the United States and in Canada by Universal Pictures on October 11, 2019.
+It received mixed reviews from critics, and grossed $204 million against a $24 million budget.

 A sequel, The Addams Family 2, was released in 2021.

 Plot

 An angry mob of villagers, that rejects anything macabre in nature, disrupts the midnight wedding ceremony of Gomez Addams and Morticia Frump and drives them away with the rest of the Addams clan.
 During the chaos, Grandmama buys Uncle Fester time to evacuate Gomez, Morticia, and Thing.
 Gomez and Morticia decide to move to New Jersey, a place "no one would be caught dead in."
 There, Gomez, Morticia, and Thing find their "perfect" home in an abandoned asylum on a hill.
 They meet Lurch, an escaped mental patient whom they hit when Thing was driving their car, and immediately recruit him as their butler.

 Thirteen years later, the Addams family continue to live their gloomy lives in isolation from the outside world.
 Gomez prepares his son Pugsley for his upcoming "Sabre Mazurka", a rite of passage that every Addams family member takes.
 Morticia struggles to keep their daughter, Wednesday, from wanting to experience the world outside the mansion after a balloon and confetti appear on their property.

 Elsewhere, reality TV host Margaux Needler, who is building a perfect planned community called "Assimilation" so her show will have a successful season finale, discovers the Addams family's household and becomes determined to rid the town of it when the family refuses to change, starting with spreading rumors about the Addamses through social media, claiming that they are freaks.
 Wednesday then meets Margaux's neglected daughter Parker and persuades Morticia to let her attend junior high school.
 Pugsley struggles with the complicated traditions and pressure of his Mazurka, even with the guidance of Gomez and Uncle Fester.
 Grandmama arrives at the house for the event.

 At school, Wednesday stands up for Parker and her twin friends Layla and Kayla from the school's bully Bethany and befriends them after she resurrects some dead frogs and commands them to attack Bethany.
 Later on, the two discuss their frustrations and change their dressing habits – Parker becomes more gothic and Wednesday dresses more colorfully – to the shock of both of their mothers, with Margaux vowing to destroy the Addamses and Wednesday grounded by Morticia.
 After an argument with Morticia, Wednesday decides to run away in secret and stay with Parker for a while, which Pugsley inadvertently tells Morticia.